Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Data Structure Inside ASDF for SystemInfo

-Within an ASDF file, the `AuxiliaryData` section can have various directories, and one such directory could be `SystemInfo`.

-Inside `SystemInfo`, each attribute (like `Country`, `TimeZone`, `Latitude`, etc.) can be a dataset.
+Inside `SystemInfo`, each attribute (like `country`, `time_zone`, `latitude`, etc.) are a dataset.
 Datasets in HDF5 (and thus ASDF) are essentially multidimensional arrays of data elements, accompanied by metadata.
-For many of our attributes, these datasets would just be single values (like a single string for `Country`), but the structure allows for more complex data if needed.
+For many of our attributes, these datasets would just be single values (like a single string for `country`), but the structure allows for more complex data if needed.

 For example: